 - It is the only republican state in the world without an official capital.

-- Nauru follows a parliamentary system of government.
+- Nauru follows a parliamentary system of government and is one of the smallest democracies in the world.

 - It is the least populous member of the United Nations.

 - The main religion practiced on the island is Christianity.
-For about two third Christians are Protestant and one-third Roman Catholic.
+About two-third Christians are Protestant and one-third Roman Catholic.
 There is also a considerable Bahá'í and Buddhist population on the island.

 - Nauru has close diplomatic ties with Australia, People's Republic of China and Taiwan.